tanmays369/TabLens/README.md

 - Outbound traffic goes **only** to `https://text.pollinations.ai/`.
 - No analytics, telemetry, or third-party servers beyond the LLM call.
 - We send `private: true` in each request so Pollinations does not publish or cache your prompts on their public feeds.

-## Known limits of a keyless service

-Pollinations is free and has occasional rate limits or brief downtime.
-TabLens handles these gracefully with clear per-tab error messages ("Rate limited — try again shortly", "Service busy", etc.), and the 5-minute in-memory cache means retries usually just work.

 ## License